25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

 }
 ```

-- `keyof` type operator: Takes an object type and produces a string or numeric literal union of its keys.
+- `keyof` type operator: Takes an object type and produces a string or numeric literal union of its keys

 ```typescript
 type Point = { x: number; y: number };